hneth/riskyr/_app/about_riskyr.md

 ## Goal

-We aim to develop and assemble a set of basic risk literacy tools in R.
+We aim to render risk literacy more transparent by developing and providing a set of risk literacy tools (and corresponding representations).

 We start with some global variables: